martinandersson/money-profiling/README.md

 # Java Money Profiling

-Java money profiling explores a few different ways to model a monetary amount in Java.
+**Java Money Profiling** explores a few different ways to model a monetary amount in Java.

 It also provides unit tests and benchmarks that demonstrate relevant API:s and output profiling results; most notably *time cost* for serialization and *byte sizes*.